-ELEMENTARY OR MIDDLE SCHOOL STUDENT INTERN A & B (7130A, 7130B), Grades 11 & 12, 1st & 2nd Sem., One-half Credit Per Sem.
+ELEMENTARY OR MIDDLE SCHOOL STUDENT INTERN (7130Y), Grades 11 & 12, Full Credit Year Course

 Prerequisite: Staff Recommendation

 Content includes assignment to an elementary or middle school teacher one period daily.
 Students may tutor, help with projects, read stories, or perform clerical duties.
 In addition, middle school student interns may work in lab settings.
 Seminars are presented by educators in various fields during the semester.
 This course offers a career exploration opportunity for students considering elementary education or a child related field.
 Students must have their own transportation or be assigned to a school within walking distance.